dotnet/aspnetcore/docs/Benchmarks.md

 /benchmark json aspnet-citrine-lin kestrel
 ```

-After up to 10 minutes a link should be displayed.
-Currently the results are not added to the PR anymore, you will need to follow the link and copy the results when the benchmark is finished.
+Once the benchmark has started (can take up to 10 minutes) the bot adds a comment to the PR.
+Then, when the benchmark is finished the results are added in a separate comment for both your changes and the source branch so you can compare the metrics your care about.

 ## Other scenarios